 And Thompson’s creative direction of the ride’s polished appearance – it is only very loosely themed – stands out as you approach its home in the centre of the park.

-Daggers, and oriental lettering and ornamentation accompany the ride alongside a dramatic soundtrack which is reminiscent of fellow Pleasure Beach ride Valhalla in certain parts.
+Daggers, oriental lettering and ornamentation accompany the ride alongside a dramatic soundtrack which is somewhat reminiscent of fellow Pleasure Beach ride Valhalla.

-Overall, there has been no real attempt at theming or a concept you might expect from Merlin Entertainments or Disney, and Icon is a ride that should be judged mainly on its physical ride experience.
+Overall, there has been no real attempt at theming or a concept that you might expect from Merlin Entertainments or Disney.
+Icon is a ride that should be judged mainly on its physical ride experience.

 That said, there are still nice touches of gold, copper and silver across the ride’s 16-seater trains and stylish station.
 There is class here and the gift shop in particular, with its wide range of Icon-branded merchandise, sees the park confidently take on Merlin and Disney in terms of product offering.

-Staff operation of the ride was of good standard on the first day of operation to the park’s general guests – i.e. not the ones that paid £25 or more to ride in preview windows offered earlier this month, including for a time this morning when the ride was – according to staff – off-limits.
+Staff operation of the ride was of good standard on the first day of opening to the park’s general guests – i.e. not the ones that paid £25 or more to ride in preview windows offered earlier this month, including for a time this morning when the ride was, according to staff, off-limits to the public.

 Twists and turns

-Rolling forward, there is some suspense are the first launch powers up and engages the train.
+Rolling forward, there is some suspense as the first launch powers up and positions the train.

 Ascending a sharp upward incline, there is usually a pop of stomach-grabbing airtime wherever you sit on the train as you pass through the Big One’s structure.
 It is an encouraging start to the ride.